dustogburn/group-project/readme.md

 # Hey!
 Let's learn about GitHub commands!
+Gibbly Gook will Gunk up the code if not synced

 ## Follow this sequence in order to correctly fork and clone this repository: